-The School Community Council is a group of parents and school personnel that jointly develop a school improvement plan, decide how School Trust Lands funds will be used, and advise the principal on local school issues.
-We invite any who are interested in having a say in how things are done at Centennial to become a voting member of the School Community Council.
+The School Community Council is a group of parents and school personnel that jointly develop a school improvement plan, decide how School LAND Trust funds will be used, and advise the principal on local school issues.
+We invite any who are interested in having a say in the goings on at Centennial to become a voting member of the School Community Council.

 WHAT IS SCHOOL COMMUNITY COUNCIL?

 WHEN AND WHERE ARE SCHOOL COMMUNITY COUNCIL MEETINGS HELD?